fcambus/motyl/README.md

 Motyl is an opinionated static site generator written in Lua.
 It uses Mustache as templating system, and all content is written in Markdown.

+For the record, motyl means butterfly in Polish.

+## Features

+- Small and easy to understand code (only 130 sloc)
+- Minimal dependencies (only four Lua rocks)
+- Pages and posts written in Markdown
+- Templates are logic-less and use Mustache
+- Support for categories
+- Customizable URLs (constructed from filename)
+- Atom feed generator

 ## Requirements

-Motyl requires Lua and Make.
+Motyl requires Lua 5.1+ and Make.

 ### Lua modules